-Visitors to Amsterdam may soon spot small self-driving boats the size of a car cruising the canals of the city.
-Autonomous boats, which pass silently by ferrying passengers, delivering goods or transporting waste.
+Visitors to Amsterdam may soon spot small, self-driving, car-sized vessels cruising the city's canals.
+Autonomous boats, which silently pass by ferrying passengers, delivering goods or transporting waste.
 Ladies and gentlemen, here are the Roboats.
-How about the name?
+What do you think of the name?

 More captivating than "autonomous floating vehicle", right?
 This is a project that will shortly begin test trips aimed at improving the transportation options of the crowded Dutch city.

-We have a lot of road traffic that clutters our small streets.
-At the same time we have a lot of open water, in the canals ...
-That's why we have developed a self-driving boat to help with the logistics in the city and also to take people around.
+We have a lot of road traffic cluttering up our little streets.
+At the same time we have a lot of open water, in the canals… That's why we developed a self-driving boat to help with logistics in the city and also to take people around.

 Stephan van Dijk, at the helm of the Roboat project in collaboration with MIT.